MissionCriticalCloudOldRepos/cosmic_tracking_old/README.md

 ## Links

-Cosmic is a fork of Apache CloudStack and it is backwards compatible with CloudStack's API.
+Cosmic is a fork of Apache CloudStack and its API is backwards compatible with CloudStack's API.
 So, all the documentation can be accessed from:

 * [Documentation](http://docs.cloudstack.apache.org)
 * API [documentation](http://cloudstack.apache.org/docs/api)